harvardschoolofmouse/HSOM_PoolBallWorld/README.md

   `$ conda create -n gaming_environment python=3.7.3 anaconda`

   The virtual environment will keep code versions for this project isolated from the rest of the system.
 It has installed the Anaconda default libraries for python 3.7.3.
+This page was useful: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/#:~:text=A%20virtual%20environment%20is%20a,without%20affecting%20other%20Python%20projects.

 3. Next, activate the virtual environment